ericoporto/ags-manual-wiki/UpgradeTo362.md

 1. Reducing save file size.
 This is the simplest case.
 If your game has an excess use of DynamicSprites, that are created at runtime, you may wish to not write them into the save file to reduce the usage of disk space (in case player makes alot of saves).
 Instead these sprites can be recreated after a game is restored, or whenever they are required.
 2. When you design your game in such way that certain things should not be reset when restoring a save.
 For instance, if you exclude Audio from saves, then anything currently playing will continue to play even after loading a saved game.
 3. Reduce number of things that may make saves incompatible.
 If something is not a part of game save, then changing that cannot make older saves invalid.
 There are things in game that may be reinitialized or recreated in script rather than loading their states from a save.
 Good example are GUIs, Views and DynamicSprites.

-### Event handler function can be in any script module

-Previously in AGS when you tied a object or room event to a function in script, such function could only be located in GlobalScript.
-With 3.6.2 you can now select which script module to use.
-This selection is made on Events tab of a Property Grid, where you will see a "Script Module" dropdown list.
-This allows you to neatly organize event functions in your project scripts, and not clutter GlobalScript from all kind of things.
-Note that GUI Controls inherit script module of their parent GUI, and everything in room (room objects, hotspots, etc) will always use the same room script.

-Please be aware that changing this selection does not automatically move any existing functions from one module to another: you will have to move them by hand.
-But any functions generated for events by clicking "..." button will end up in the selected script module.